-EFFECTIVE DATE: AUTHORITY:

-ss.
-1, 36, 37(2) and (3), and 42, Workers Compensation Act.See also Classification - Descriptions of Terms (AP1-37-1), Classification - Assignment (AP1-37-2), Transfer of Experience Between Firms (AP1-42-3), Reconsideration, Reviews and Appeals - Reconsiderations of Decisions (AP1-96-1), and Reconsideration, Reviews and Appeals - Fraud and Misrepresentation (AP1-96-2) in the Assessment Manual.
-Policy changes to consolidate the classification policies were
+EFFECTIVE DATE: AUTHORITY: CROSS REFERENCES: January 1, 2013 ss.
+1, 36, 37(2) and (3), and 42, Workers Compensation Act.
+See also Classification - Descriptions of Terms (AP1-37-1), Classification - Assignment (AP1-37-2), Transfer of Experience Between Firms (AP1-42-3), Reconsideration, Reviews and Appeals - Reconsiderations of Decisions (AP1-96-1), and Reconsideration, Reviews and Appeals - Fraud and Misrepresentation (AP1-96-2) in the Assessment Manual .
+Policy changes to consolidate the classification policies were made effective January 1, 2013.
 Policy changes to change the effective date for classification changes under section 37(2)(f) were made effective October 11, 2012, and applied to all decisions, including appellate decisions, made on or after that date.

-Policy changes to reflect the removal of the annual classification cycle were made effective November 8, 2011 and applied to all decisions, including appellate decisions, made on or after that
+Policy changes to reflect the removal of the annual classification cycle were made effective November 8, 2011 and applied to all decisions, including appellate decisions, made on or after that date.
+Policy changes to reflect the removal of the annual classification cycle were made effective November 8, 2011 and applied to all decisions, including appellate decisions, made on or after that date.
 Policy changes to reflect the adoption of an annual classification cycle were made effective October 1, 2009 and applied to all decisions, made on or after that date.
 Policy changes to provide three general reasons for classification changes, with corresponding effective dates and direction on the transfer of experience rating were made effective January 1, 2004 and applied to all new decisions on or after that date.
 Consequential changes to this Item made as a result of the Workers Compensation Amendment Act (No. 2), 2002 were effective on March 3, 2003.
 This Item resulted from an editorial consolidation of the former Assessment Policy Manual, which was effective on January 1, 2003.
 The Policy in this Item continued the substantive requirements that existed before the consolidation, with any wording changes necessary to reflect legislative and other changes that had occurred.
 Policy No. 30:20:40 in the former Assessment Policy Manual was replaced by this Item.

-This policy applies to all decisions made on or after
+APPLICATION: This policy applies to all decisions made on or after January 1, 2013.

-February 5, 2013

-Page 4 of 4

-RE: Classification - Deposit Accounts ITEM: AP1-37-4
+RE: Classification - Deposit Accounts